krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

     - Error: missing field
         - the db will send newly created inquiry as a response to the system
             - Valiadtion: system should have responded with the newly added record
-            - Error: inquiry_id not found, record not created
+            - Error: record not created
-    2. call the tag_assignment function and pass the newly created inquiry }
+    2. call the tag_assignment event and pass the newly created inquiry }

-Function: tag_assignment
+Event: tag_assignment
-parameters: { inquiry_id }
+payload: { inquiry_id }
-defination: (parameters) => {
+callback: (parameters) => {
-parameters: { inquiry_id }
-    1. get the record from inquiries entity by  and findout the keyword from the question field
-        - Validation: inquiry_id should be valid, the record should be exist in the table
+    1. try to get the inquiry based on given inquiry_id
+    - If no inquiry found, throw an error
+    - If inquiry found, validate if there is already tag assigned or not
+    2. If no tag is assigned, do following:
+        - use the NLP or other mechanism to get relevant keyword based on inquiry question
-        - Error: invalid inquiry_id, unable to find the inquiry record
+        - try to find the tag matching with given keyword
-    2. from the above point's keyword, get the tag_id from the "tags" entity by name
-            Validation: keyword should not be empty
-        - if system is able to find the tag then
+    - if no tag is found, assigned unknown tag
-            - update the inquiry record with the tag_id to the "inquiries" entity by inquiry_id
-        - if system is unable to find the tag then assign with the "unknown" tag
+    - if tag is found, assigned the tag to inquiry
-            Validation: the "unknown" tag should be exist in the tags entity
-            Error: unable to find "unknown" tag
-    3. if record is updated with the tag_id, then call the respond_to_sender & create_ticket events
+    3. if record is updated with the tag_id, then trigger the respond_to_sender & create_ticket events
 }

 Event: respond_to_sender